-The CSDE will determine eligibility for the two-year period from July 1, 2013, through June 30, 2015.
+The CSDE will determine eligibility for the period from July 1, 2016, through June 30, 2018.
 Determination of eligibility does not ensure funding for a two-year period, since the award of funds is issued annually and contingent upon annual appropriations by the Connecticut General Assembly.
-A PMHP grant recipient may submit a streamlined application every other year.
-When applying for a second consecutive year of funding, only a streamlined application should be submitted.
+A present PMHP grant recipient may submit a streamlined application every other year.
+Therefore, when applying for a second consecutive year of funding, only a streamlined application should be submitted.
 The streamlined application process requires the applicant to submit (1) a new budget and (2) a description of any proposed changes in the program.
-All PMHP grant recipients that submitted a streamlined application last year (2012-13) and are applying for funding for the 2013-14 fiscal year must submit a full application.
+All new applicants must submit a full application.

-In rating and ranking applications submitted by school districts, special consideration will be given to applications from: (a) school districts designated by Section 10-266p of the C.G.S. as "priority school districts;" (b) districts that develop innovative parent involvement strategies; and (c) districts that indicate how this mental health program will effectively interface with other early intervention programs and first time applicants.
+In rating and ranking applications submitted by school districts, special consideration will be given to applications from: (a) applicants who have never before been awarded funding to support PMHP activities; (b) districts that indicate in their proposal how the Primary Project will create opportunities for parent involvement and support components that exceed the minimum requirements; (c) districts that provide evidence of future stability of the program and its personnel through a continuation plan that includes explicit school board support for the continued implementation of Primary Project; (d) school districts designated by Section 10-266p of the C.G.S. as "priority school districts"; and (e) applicants that are Alliance Districts.
 Please see Proposal Evaluation Instruments (Appendix G) for scoring rubric.

-If technical questions arise that prevent final selection on the basis of application review, finalists will be contacted by John Frassinelli, Chief, Bureau of Health/Nutrition, Family Services and Adult Education and/or bureau staff.
+If technical questions arise that prevent final selection on the basis of application review, finalists will be contacted by Dr. Isabelina Rodriguez, Bureau Chief, Bureau of Special Education.